GerrySeidman/Distributed-Systems-Study-Group/tasks/openTasks-12-12-19.md

 # Open Tasks Seeking Volunteers

+Seeking Volunteers to research, document and prepare to mentor others on one or more of items (1-6)

 ## Setting up VMs

 See the notes on the VM page, but basically we're going to have different people explore each option.